 This quick and easy vegan creamy tomato pasta recipe is the ultimate last minute plant-based weeknight dinner.
 It comes together under 20 minutes, uses mostly pantry ingredients and a great meal that all your family will love, even your picky kids (or picky grown-up partner!).

 I have been wanting to make a pasta dish for the blog that comes together super quickly, while using mostly pantry ingredients, for a while now.
 And I'm talking about a 20 min kind of fast recipe.
 I have got this tahini pasta for these quick pasta nights, but I wanted something tomato-ish.
-Because tomato pasta makes life worth living (tomato pasta and my children, obv).

 Why you will love this vegan creamy tomato pasta recipe